MikkelSchubert/paleomix/docs/bam_pipeline/usage.rst

 In the case of this example project, we will be mapping our data against the revised Cambridge Reference Sequence (rCRS) for the human mitochondrial genome, which is included in examples folder under 'prefixes', as a file named 'rCRS.fasta'.
 To add it to the makefile, locate the 'Prefixes' section located below the 'Options' section, and update it as described above (lines 5 and 7):

 .. code-block:: yaml
-    :emphasize-lines: 6,8
+    :emphasize-lines: 6,10
     :linenos:
-    :lineno-start: 125
+    :lineno-start: 110

-    # Map of prefixes by name, each having a Path key, which specifies the
+    # Map of prefixes by name, each having a Path, which specifies the location of the
-    # location of the BWA/Bowtie2 index, and optional label, and an option
-    # set of regions for which additional statistics are produced.
+    # BWA/Bowtie2 index, and optional regions for which additional statistics are produced.
     Prefixes:
-      # Name of the prefix; is used as part of the output filenames
+      # Replace 'NAME_OF_PREFIX' with name of the prefix; this name is used in summary
+      # statistics and as part of output filenames.
       rCRS:
-        # Path to .fasta file containing a set of reference sequences.
+        # Replace 'PATH_TO_PREFIX' with the path to .fasta file containing the references
+        # against which reads are to be mapped.
+Using the same name as filename is strongly
+        # recommended (e.g. /path/to/Human_g1k_v37.fasta should be named 'Human_g1k_v37').
         Path: prefixes/rCRS.fasta

 Once this is done, we may specify the input data that we wish the pipeline to process for us.